Q. Can you cure dandruff?

-If you are prone to dandruff (and over 70% of the population is) you can only control it as and when it occurs, but not entirely prevent future flare-ups.
-Dandruff is actually commonly caused by an overgrowth of a certain type of yeast called ‘malassezia furfur’, and the best products that combat it are those that target the growth of the yeast itself, such as our Flaky/Itchy Scalp Range.
+A. If you are prone to dandruff (and over 70% of the population is) you can only control it as and when it occurs.
+Dandruff is commonly caused by an overgrowth of a certain type of yeast called ‘malassezia furfur’.
+The best products to combat it are those that target the growth of the yeast itself, such as our award-winning Flaky/Itchy Scalp range.

 A. No, dandruff is most often caused by an overgrowth of a certain type of yeast called ‘malassezia furfur’.
-The flakes are more likely to be oily than dry, so don't rub in oil to remove it, you'll only get oilier flakes.
+The flakes are more likely to be oily than dry, so do not rub in oil to remove it — you'll only get oilier flakes.

-Conditioners are specifically formulated to improve the condition and feel of your hair, not your scalp.
-It should therefore only be applied to the mid-lengths and ends of your hair where it is needed most.
-While applying conditioner close to, or onto your scalp won't cause any harm, but it will not help with dandruff either — and it may weigh down your roots, creating a limp style.
+A. Conditioners are formulated to improve the condition and feel of your hair, not your scalp.
+You should only apply a conditioner to the mid-lengths and ends of your hair, where it is needed most.
+Applying conditioner close to or onto your scalp will not cause any harm, but it will not help with dandruff either — and it may weigh down your roots, creating a limp style.
 To soothe and improve a flaky/itchy scalp, reach for an anti-dandruff shampoo, tonic and/or mask instead.